 A lot of mistakes.

 Now I’ve tried to learn from each and every one of them.
-In that sense, mistakes can be valuable and even fortunate, if they drive us to make changes, do things differently, and do them better.
-And if I can also share an experience and it helps prevent someone else from making the same error, then my mistake has been doubly worthwhile!
+In that sense, mistakes can be valuable.
+And really, they can even be fortunate when they drive us to make changes, do things differently, and do them better.
+And if I can also share an experience that helps prevent someone else from making the same error?
+That makes my mistake doubly worthwhile!

 Now I won’t bother you with the minor mistakes here because those could go on forever.
 (You know, like buying Disney princess pencils over Ticonderogas.
 Never, ever again.)
 Instead let me just tell you the four BIGGEST mistakes I have made since I began homeschooling: